Triangular Gross-Pitaevskii breathers and Damski-Chandrasekhar shock waves: Discussion and summary

 \section{Discussion and summary}

 We have interpreted the exact solution~\cite{shi2020_201101415A} for the triangular breather observed in the experiment~\cite{saintjalm2019_021035} in terms of the Gross-Pitaevskii shock waves introduced by Damski~\cite{damski2004_043610}.
-More specifically, under the transformation discovered in~\cite{damski2004_043610}, the $t=0$ singularity of the original problem becomes, \emph{verbatim}, the initial condition for the wave-breaking catastrophe solution of the inviscid Burgers' equation (which is a nonlinear transport equation) found by Chandrasekhar in 1943~\cite{chandrasekhar1943_423}.
+More specifically, under the transformation discovered in~\cite{damski2004_043610}, the $t=0$ singularity of the original problem becomes, \emph{verbatim}, the initial condition for the wave-breaking catastrophe solution of the inviscid Burgers' equation (also commonly referred to as the nonlinear transport equation) found by Chandrasekhar in 1943~\cite{chandrasekhar1943_423}.
 This interpretation remains valid and exact for all times in the $0 < t < T/8$ interval.

 Chandrasekhar's catastrophe at $t=0$ is consistent with a loss of the Fermi-Bose connection observed in~\cite{shi2020_201101415A}.
 It is also consistent with the fact that at $t=0$, Chandrasekhar's solution breaks the time-reversal invariance that is dictated by the underlying Gross-Pitaevskii equation~\cite{saintjalm2019_021035,lv2020_200804881A,shi2020_201101415A}.
 Namely, at $t=0$, the Galilean boost $V_{\text{G}}$ (which determines the velocity of the outer edge of the shock wave (\ref{v_outer}-\ref{z_outer}); see~\eqref{Damski}) \emph{reverses sign} and thus undergoes a sudden jump.
 Such a discontinuity can not be supported by the hydrodynamic equations, signifying a failure thereof.